perlal6802/github-tutorial/README.md

     `git push -u origin master`

-Doing the top command will make will push any changes from the local branch to the remote branch.
+Doing the top command will make you push any changes from the local branch to the remote branch.

 Your new repository will then show on your ide and when to go to the repository you must **cd** into it making sure you're not in the root directory.
-After doing so you should do **git init** to initialize it and whenever you make any changes in it make sure to **git add** and **git commit -m "message"** to make that any changes can be saved on stage.
+After doing so you should do **git init** to initialize it and whenever you make any changes in it make sure to **git add** and **git commit -m "message"** to make sure that any changes will be saved on stage.